johnmutuma5/Notes/Javascript/databases/sequelize.md

 ```

 There is a variety of other options you can pass e.g. `freezeTableName` to prevent `sequelize` from auto-pluralizing the table names.
+We can also declare [hooks](#hooks) here.

 ### Passing options to sync
 The `sync` method can also take an object of options.
 For instance, when creating tables, `sync` only creates tables if they do not exist.
 We can override this by passing an option to `sync` as follows;